 Training the Swimmer

 Swimmers of all levels need dryland training.
-They need a balance of both general and specific exercises.
-When it’s time to use swimming specific exercises, it takes much more than exercises that just look like swimming.
+They need a balance of both general and swimming specific exercises.
+Swimming-specific exercises are much more than exercises that just look like swimming.

-For exercise to produce swimming specific improvements, they need to address the core functions and be connected.
-Strength and power developed in this manner can help transfer to improvements in the pool.
+To summarize, for exercises to produce swimming specific improvements, they need to address the core functions and be connected.
+Strength and power developed in this manner helps transfer to improvements in the pool.